bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 12</span></h3>
-<p>The ultimate life recognizes that education, healthcare, and basic human rights should be available to all people regardless of where they happen to be born or what passport they carry.</p>
+<p>Joa recognizes that education, healthcare, and basic human rights should be available to all people regardless of where they happen to be born or what passport they carry.</p>
 </div>

 <div class="verse">